 SMEG – Coffey Architects

-Coffey Architects has a reputation for highly crafted projects that surprise and delight, while creatively adding value.
-Coffey Architects is energised by this opportunity to collaborate with SMEG, renowned for combining technology with style, to further craft a design-led installation that is publicly engaging and brand-defining.
+Coffey Architects have a reputation for highly crafted projects that surprise and delight, while creatively adding value.

 Uniqlo – Red Deer